 From the same cartoonist that brought you The Facts in the Case of Andrew Wakefield, Darryl Cunningham now brings you The Story of Homeopathy.
 If you don’t want to read all the prior SBP posts on homeopathy, Darryl’s comic pretty much sums it up.

-A few short updates on topics of interest to SBP visitors.
 I was on the Skeptically Speaking radio show a few weeks ago discussing vitamins.
 If you missed the live broadcast, you can download the podcast here.
 I’ll be blogging about the vitamins soon.
 For a preview, here’s a nice summary of the evidence supporting vitamin supplementation for cancer prevention.

 Find out, at my post over at Science-Based Medicine.

 Should an evidence standard be applied to products sold in pharmacies?
 Whether you’re a health professional or a consumer, I’m seeking your input.
 Join the discussion over at Science-Based Medicine.